 Table 18.05.020: Land Use Regulations - Commercial and Mixed-Use Districts, sets the land use regulations for the Commercial and Mixed-Use Zoning Districts except for the CAMX District, the land use regulations for which shall be as identified in the approved PD or equivalent mechanism, adopted for a specific development.
-In the CMX District, a minimum of one Residential Use and a minimum of one Commercial Use is required on any development site 2.5 acres or more in size (See Section 18.05.020.
+In the CMX District, a minimum of one Residential Use and a minimum of one Commercial Use is required addition to the permit requirements established in Table TBD: Land Use Regulations - Commercial and Mixed Use Districts, a Conditional Use Permit is required to allow a solely residential or a solely nonresidential development on any development site 2.5 acres or more in size (See Section 18.05.020.
 A, CMX Zoning District, Additional Use Regulations).